 - household composition, income or assets

-- their household situation - eg need for housing has escalated
+- their household situation, for example, need for housing has escalated

 - the organisation they are interested in, areas or house types.